Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 ### <a name="DISCRIMINATOR_PROPERTY_NOT_FOUND" />DISCRIMINATOR_PROPERTY_NOT_FOUND

-**Output Message**: Discriminator is missing in the parent of the x-ms-dicriminator-value: {0}.
+**Output Message**: Missing discriminator in base model.
+This derived model has x-ms-dicriminator-value: {0}.

-**Description**: x-ms-dicriminator-value is defined, but its parent doesn't have discriminator field.
+**Description**: x-ms-dicriminator-value is defined, but base model doesn't have discriminator field.

 **How to fix the violation**: Check whether it needs.
-If needs, add discriminator field in parent.
+If needs, add discriminator field in base model.

 ### <a name="INVALID_DISCRIMINATOR_TYPE" />INVALID_DISCRIMINATOR_TYPE